Songhai9/Pomodoro-App/README.md

 4. **Reset Option:** The "Reset" button stops the timer and clears all session progress.

 Enjoy using the Pomodoro Timer to boost your productivity!

+This program is part of my [Python GUI Programs](https://github.com/Songhai9/GUI-Apps)